 Many of our older PDFs and Word documents are not fully accessible, for example, they may not be easy to read using a screen reader.

-By September 2020, we aim to have replaced or fixed any PDF and Word documents which are essential to our services, like forms published as Word documents.
+We aim to have replaced or fixed any PDF and Word documents which are essential to our services, like forms published as Word documents.

 How we tested this website

-This website was last tested by an external audit in May 2019, using:
+This website was last tested using:

-- automated testing – the quickest way to catch 20% to 50% of potential issues
+automated testing – the quickest way to catch 20% to 50% of potential issues

-- manual testing – using assistive technology tools to test the website with a social focus on areas with known problems
+manual testing – using assistive technology tools to test the website with a social focus on areas with known problems

-- user testing – asking users with accessibility needs to test the website, and learning from their feedback
+user testing – asking users with accessibility needs to test the website, and learning from their feedback

 We continually monitor and test the accessibility of our site and have made fixing and improving the accessibility of the site part of our daily work.
-This statement was first written on 20 September 2019.
-It was last updated on 01 June 2020.